Beaconstac/iOS-SDK/BeaconstacSampleApp/Pods/EddystoneScanner/README.md

 # EddystoneScanner-iOS-SDK

-Eddystone Scanner is a eddystone scanning library written in Swift that scans for eddystone beacons and maintains a list of all the nearby beacons.
+Eddystone Scanner is library written in Swift that scans for eddystone beacons and maintains a list of all the nearby beacons.

 ## Installation